douglas-guyett-mg/crimson-pangolin/documentation/working-memory/frontal-cortex-integration/test-conditions.md

 - Context includes relevant items

 **Verification**:
-- Context is non-empty
-- Context includes weather-related items
+- Context contains >= 3 items (memory objects)
+- At least 80% of returned items have semantic relevance >= 0.7 to "weather" query
+- Context.token_count is reported and non-zero

 ---